 The preferred route for the non-motorized connection from Spenard Road to Arctic Boulevard follows W. 30th Avenue from Spenard Road to North Star Street.
 From there the preferred route extends along North Star Street to W. 32nd Avenue, where it turns east and crosses AWWU's lot along its southern property line.
-A mid-block crossing on Arctic Boulevard just south of W. 32nd Avenue will connect this route to the rest of the project corridor.
+A marked crosswalk at the uncontrolled approach of W. 32nd Avenue and Arctic Boulevard will connect this route to the rest of the project corridor.